- Course Number:

 - Reflect on personal caregiving practices in order to promote positive outcomes for each.

-Students will acquire skills and abilities through practice in the lab setting relating to:
+Students will acquire skills and abilities through practice in an approved Practicum site setting relating to:

 - Personal and Professional Practice